Skip to main content

 The €500 Mistake: What Your Overdraft Really Costs

-70% of Germans don't know their overdraft interest rate.
-This costs them hundreds of euros every year — often without realizing it.
+Seven out of ten young adults in Germany can't name their overdraft interest rate [3].
+This costs hundreds of euros every year — often without anyone realizing it.

 What Is the Overdraft (Dispo)?